Continuum limit for discrete NLS with memory effect: Introduction

-The cubic nonlinearity represents a three-wave interaction, where a $+$ sign corresponds to a repulsive on-site self-interaction, and $-$ corresponds to the focusing case.
-The initial distribution $f_h$ is the discretization of some continuous function $f:\R\rightarrow \C$, which is defined as follows:
+where $u_h:[0,T]\times h\Z\rightarrow \C$ is the wave function, and where $x_m=hm\in h\Z$ live in the one-dimensional lattice with mesh size $h>0$.
+The cubic nonlinearity represents a four-wave interaction, where a $+$ sign corresponds to a repulsive on-site self-interaction, and $-$ corresponds to the focusing case.
+One often assumes that the initial distribution $f_h$ is the discretization of some continuous function $f:\R\rightarrow \C$, which is defined as follows:

-The long-range interactions are modelled by the kernel $\{ J_n \}_{n\in\Z}$.
-An example of these interactions could be a law that is inversely proportional to some power of the distance between particles:
+The interactions between different base pairs are modelled by the kernel $\{ J_n \}_{n\in\Z}$.
+A typical modeling choice \cite{bioDNA} is a law that is inversely proportional to some power of the distance between them:

+The model \eqref{eq:continuumKLS} was first studied by Kirkpatrick, Lenzmann and Staffilani in the context of quantum mechanics \cite{KLS}.
+The main goal is to derive a \emph{continuum limit}, i.e. to obtain a simpler continuous model that approximates the dynamics of the discrete model \eqref{eq:continuumKLS} as the distance between base pairs $h$ tends to zero.
+Such continuum limits have since then been proved in the context of the NLS equation with a discrete Laplacian \cite{Hong,Quentin}, the NLS equation on a large but finite lattice \cite{HKY}, fractional NLS in 2D \cite{ChoiAceves}, dispersion-managed nonlinear NLS \cite{Choi}, the Ablowitz-Ladik system \cite{KillipVisan}, and the Klein-Gordon equation \cite{Quentin2}, among others.

-The main question is the following: what happens with the system as the distance between particles, $h$, goes to zero?
-In \cite{KLS}, the authors show that under mild technical conditions, what matters is the asymptotic behavior of these interactions.
+In \cite{KLS}, Kirkpatrick, Lenzmann and Staffilani show that under mild technical conditions, the asymptotic behavior of the interactions \eqref{eq:intro_J} is all that matters.
 In other words, if

-for $\alpha\in (1,2)$, then the continuum limit of the solution to \cref{eq:continuumKLS} (as $h\rightarrow 0$) is the solution to the fractional cubic NLS equation:
+for $\alpha\in (1,2)$, then the continuum limit of the solution to \eqref{eq:continuumKLS} (as $h\rightarrow 0$) is the solution to the fractional cubic NLS equation:

-It is interesting to mention that when $\alpha\geq 2$, the interactions decay so fast that only local effects matter in the continuum limit, so in those cases the continuum limit is the solution to the cubic NLS equation.
+Such choice of $\alpha\in (1,2)$ is a common in order to model long-range interactions between base pairs, see \cite{bioDNA}.
+It is interesting to mention that when $\alpha\geq 2$, the interactions decay so fast that only local effects survive in the continuum limit.
+In this case, the continuum limit is the solution to the cubic NLS equation with the usual Laplacian (but note that condition \ref{eq:Jdecay} must be slightly modified).

-Unfortunately, there are some drawbacks to the methods used in this paper: \begin{itemize} \item The initial data must be in $H^{\alpha/2}_x(\R)$ for $\alpha>1$.
-This is due to the use of the Sobolev embedding

-to deal with the nonlinearity in the proof of local well-posedness of the discrete equation. \item Weak convergence of the discrete solution $u_h$ to $u$ in $L^{\infty}_t ([0,T],H^{\alpha/2}_x (\R))$ by means of the Banach-Alaoglu theorem. \end{itemize}